-- Influenza Seasonal Flu

-- Diarrhoea and Vomiting including Norovirus

-- COVID 19 This was updated various times throughout the year in the line with guidelines
+- Diarrhoea and Vomiting including Norovirus • - COVID 19 This was updated various times throughout the year in line with guidelines.

 An Infection Prevention & Control A-Z of Common Infections is available on the trust's intranet.
 This significantly enhances the quick location of key infection prevention guidance by our front line staff in regards to infection control common infections.
 Staff also have a direct link from the intranet to the Royal Marsden polices on nursing procedures.